DAddYE/mini_record/README.md

 MiniRecord is a micro extension for our `ActiveRecord` gem.
-With it you can add the ability to create columns outside the default schema, directly in your **model** in a similar way that you just know in others projects like  DataMapper or  MongoMapper.
+With MiniRecord you can add the ability to create columns outside the default `schema.rb`, directly in your **model** in a similar way that should know in others projects like  DataMapper, MongoMapper or MongoID.

 My inspiration come from this handy [project](https://github.com/pjhyett/auto_migrations).